Danny Orr: Return to Castleford

 Orr rejoined his hometown club Castleford Tigers in 2011 after signing a one-year deal.
 In July 2011, he signed a one-year extension to his deal, keeping him at his hometown club for the 2012 season.

 Danny Orr announced on Thursday 26 July 2012 that he would retire at the end of the Super League season to take up a coaching job with Castleford Tigers, thus ending his 16-year professional career.

 Representative career

 During his period at the Castleford Tigers he gained many representative honours.
 In 1997, he was a member of the Great Britain Academy side coached by Mike Gregory, an acquaintance he was to re-establish after joining Wigan.
 He has gained senior representative experience as well, captaining Yorkshire to victory in the 2003 Origin match.
 He has played for England and also for Great Britain in the 2002 series against New Zealand.

 Coaching career

 Orr was assistant coach of Castleford from 2013 to 2020.
 He had a short period as interim head coach in 2013 following the departure of Ian Millward.
+From December 2020 to the end of the 2022 season Orr was assistant coach at the Salford Red Devils.